cloud-gov/federalist.18f.gov/pages/documentation/getting-started-with-netlify-cms.md

 Federalist recently integrated support for Netlify CMS, an open source content management system for your Git workflow that provides editors with a friendly UI and intuitive workflows.

 ### Building a new site from template
-Netlify CMS functionality is now built into the base Federalist Jekyll, Gatsby, and Hugo templates.
-To begin utilizing, select  the template that you wish to use as your base site and
+Netlify CMS functionality is now built into the base Federalist Jekyll and Gatsby templates.
+To begin utilizing, just select the [template](/documentation/templates) that you wish to use as your base site and you'll be ready to edit your site once the initial build and deployment are complete.

 ### Adding Netlify CMS to existing site
 If your site is already up and running, please follow the instructions on [Netlify's Add To Your Site](https://www.netlifycms.org/docs/add-to-your-site/) page to add Netlify CMS.
 Please pay particular attention to the location of the admin folder depending on your static site generator.